scriptPilot/google-calendar-synchronization/README.md

 Do not forget to configure two triggers respectively.

+### Two-Way Synchronization

+No yet implemented.
+There is already a [feature request](https://github.com/scriptPilot/google-calendar-synchronization/issues/6) created.
+Feel free to support.

 ### Calendar Cleanup

-Use the `cleanCalendar` function to remove all synchronized events from a calendar:
+Use the `cleanCalendar` function to remove all synchronized events from a calendar.

+This will not remove any source event.

 ```js
 function cleanup() {